“Happiness is not something you postpone for the future; it is something you design for the present.”

 How often do we take that for granted?

-No matter how badly you think your world is, as long as you’re still breathing, there’s still something to be thankful and happy for.
+No matter how badly you think your world is, as long as you’re breathing, that’s something to be thankful and happy for.

 Don’t Postpone Happiness